rvkmr6466/Interview-Prep/Full stack developer interview questions.md

     //  ... other non-termination logic
 }
 ```
-**3. _Propagate the Exception:_** In some cases, it's appropriate to simply propagate the InterruptedException to the calling method.
+3. _Propagate the Exception:_ In some cases, it's appropriate to simply propagate the InterruptedException to the calling method.
 This allows the caller to handle the interruption.
 ```
 void doSomething() throws InterruptedException {
     Thread.sleep(1000);
 }
 ```
 **Example Scenario**
 Imagine a thread downloading a large file.
 If the user cancels the download, another thread can interrupt the download thread.
 The download thread's `InterruptedException` handler can then close the network connection and delete any partially downloaded data.

 ---
 ## 40. Design patterns
 Design patterns are reusable solutions to common problems in software design.
 They are categorized into three main types: **Creational**, **Structural**, and **Behavioral**, each addressing different aspects of object creation, class composition, and object interaction, respectively.

-#### 1. Creational Patterns:

-These patterns deal with object creation, providing flexible and reusable mechanisms for instantiating objects.
+#### 1. Creational Patterns: These patterns deal with object creation, providing flexible and reusable mechanisms for instantiating objects.
 - _Factory Method:_
   - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 - _Abstract Factory:_